Don’t let period pain keep you on the sidelines. Here’s a few ways to get them under control.

 Heat It Up

 You aren’t going to feel better if all you can focus on is how bad you feel.
-Getting rid of cramps takes time, and no pain relief technique is going to work instantly.
-One go-to method for surviving particularly bad cramps is to take pain killers, throw on a heating pad, and turn on your favorite movie.
+Getting rid of period pain takes time, and no pain relief technique is going to work instantly.
+One go-to method for surviving particularly bad period pain is to take pain killers, throw on a heating pad, and turn on your favorite movie.
 Chances are you’ll get so into the movie that you barely notice when the pain subsides.
 Don’t have time for a movie?
 Meditating, imaging yourself somewhere relaxing, or even singing along to a few songs on the radio can move your mind off the pain in a pinch.

 Be Good To Your Body